and District Angling Association, hereafter to be referred to as the “KDAA”.

 of the KDAA who make themselves a nuisance to other anglers or riparian owners

-or decline to abide by KDAA rules shall be requested to appear before a
+or decline to abide by KDAA rules may be expelled or suspended by a resolution

-suspension.
-Under these circumstances the Member may appeal to be heard by the
+passed by the Committee.
+The Member may appeal to be heard by the Committee by

-committee by

-writing to the Secretary within seven days of receipt of the
+writing to the Secretary within fourteen days of the date of the

-Officers of the KDAA shall be Chairman, Vice
+Officers.
+The Executive Officers of the KDAA shall be Chairman, Vice

-Chairman, Secretary, Treasurer, Membership Secretary, Match Secretary, Junior Match Secretary, Fishery Manager,
+Chairman, Secretary, Treasurer, Membership Secretary, Match Secretary, Fishery

 Election of Officers.
 All

 Officers and Vice Presidents to be elected annually by members of the KDAA at